 Limited Distribution Notice: This report has been submitted for publication outside of IBM and will probably be copyrighted if accepted for publication.
 It has been issued as a Research Report for early dissemination of its contents.
 In view of the transfer of copyright to the outside publisher, its distribution outside of IBM prior to publication should be limited to peer communications and specific requests.
 After outside publication, requests should be filled only by reprints or legally obtained copies of the article (e.g., payment of royalties).
 Copies may requested from IBM T.J.
 Watson Research Center, 16-220, P.O.
 Box 218, Yorktown Heights, NY 10598 USA (email to reports@us.ibm.com).
 Some reports are available on the internet at http://domino.watson.ibm.com/library/CyberDig.nsf/home.

-This paper has been submitted to the 13th European Symposium on Research in Computer Security (ESORICS).
+This paper has been submitted to the Seventh Annual IEEE International Conference on Pervasive Computing and Communications (PerCom 2009)

-Designing a Secure Smart Card Operating System
+Design of a Secure Smart Card Operating System for Pervasive Applications